raks07/jarvis-frontend/README.md

-# React Frontend for Document Management and RAG-based Q&A Application
+# jarvis-frontend: React Frontend for Document Management and RAG-based Q&A Application

-This component provides the user interface for user management, document management, ingestion management, and RAG-based Q&A.
+This component ([GitHub repository](https://github.com/raks07/jarvis-frontend)) provides the user interface for user management, document management, ingestion management, and RAG-based Q&A.

 ## Features